Philly-B/PathFindingVisualization/README.md

 ##### Todos
-###### Clean up the workflow of setting start/end/walls.

-The current implementation is rather messy regarding the process of setting the start, end and wall cells.
-This should be cleaned up and handled more efficiently and clean.

 ###### Move states to modules

 The application state is already split up into multiple smaller states.
 These should be moved to the angular modules to allow a cleaner access/visibility model.